GuggisbergSimon/CLD-labo/Labo04/003_DataStorePeformances.md

 ![plot-appengine-datastore.png](deliverables/plot-appengine-datastore.png)

 ```
-The App Engine displays as for 50 percentile (median) a value of ~29ms latency for the largest spike during the datastore attack while the 99 percentile is at ~700ms at the same time.
+The App Engine displays a median value of ~29 ms of latency for the largest spike during the datastore attack while the 99 percentile is situated at ~700 ms. This takes into account the time it takes for the request to be processed (including sending the data to the datastore) and the response to be sent back to the client.

-This is noticeably smaller than vegeta times, as it registers only the time for the servlet to answer, not taking response time into account as vegeta does.
+This is noticeably smaller than vegeta attack times, as it registers only the time for the servlet to answer, not taking response transit time into account as vegeta does.
+Poor network performance on the client side may be a factor in the discrepancy.
 ```

 - How many resources have you used to run these tests?
 From the